 Archdiocesan Agency Collections

 The Archives and Records Center is also the repository for the inactive records and archival collections of archdiocesan agencies, programs, and organizations.
 Processed collections include the organizational papers for the Poor Clares, Pueri Cantores, the St. Vincent de Paul Society, and the Catholic Action Federation.
 Photography collections from the office of The New World and the Catholic Youth Organization offer images that document life within the Archdiocese from the early 20th century through the 1980s.
-Other collections include liturgical and devotional materials; minutes from the Archdiocesan School Board; Angel Guardian Orphanage papers; Archdiocesan newspapers on microfilm (Western Tablet, 1852-1854; Western Catholic, 1869-1887; New World, a.k.a. the Chicago Catholic, 1892-present); and architectural drawings.
+Other collections include liturgical and devotional materials; minutes from the Archdiocesan School Board; Angel Guardian Orphanage papers; the Katholischer Jugendfreund/Catholic Young People's Friend (a youth literary magazine written by the German children at Angel Guardian Orphanage); Archdiocesan newspapers on microfilm (Western Tablet, 1852-1854; Western Catholic, 1869-1887; New World, a.k.a. the Chicago Catholic, 1892-present) and architectural drawings.
 The holdings encompass many formats of records such as maps, plans, photographs, paintings, films, sound recordings, video recordings, but it consists primarily of paper records.
 The Archives also houses the oral history projects for Rev. Steve Avella and Michael Hartnett.